-Besides a strong and experienced management team, the talent of our people is regarded as the determining factor in the success of Vita Life.
+Besides a strong and experienced management team, the talent of its people is regarded as the determining factor in the success of Vita Life.
 There is a culture of fostering leadership, individual accountability and teamwork.
 Vita Life's employees are professionals whose entrepreneurial behaviour is result-oriented and guided by personal integrity.
-They strive for the success of their own units in the interests of Vita Life as a global company.
-Vita Life attributes its achievement and success to their dedicated professionals who always believe in striving for excellence.
+They strive for the success of their own units in the interests of Vita Life as a global company and Vita Life attributes its achievement and success to their dedication.